lbox-js/lbox-js.github.io/index.md

 actionLink: /docs/
 features:
   - title: Easy

-    details: work with same way of bitbox or bchjs , we are making this library
+    details: Simple syntax similar to bitbox/bchjs
   - title: Dependencies
     details: lbox is just use libauth dependencies becase it is zero dependencies
   - title: Extended
-    details: you can extended library to add new methods or data
+    details: you can extended the library to add new methods
 ---

 <br/>